 As you consider a significant change, it is helpful to be mindful of the following:

-- Pause, take your time; allow things to play out and for more information to come forth, which gives space for your best thinking and decision making.
+- Pause, take your time; allow things to play out and for more information to come forth.
+This gives space for your best thinking and decision making.

-- Appreciate the knowledge you have, and the many things you can do each day and can control, and surrender to those things you cannot control.
+- Appreciate the knowledge you have, and the many things you can do each day and can control.
+Surrender to those things you cannot control.
 Know life goes on either way.

 - Embrace what life teaches and what you learn about yourself as you move through change.
 It adds to your confidence and clarity about who you are as a whole person.